-While USCIS or the Department of Labor do not have rules on when you can start the green card process, as an employer, you should consider starting after at least 12 months of satisfactory employment.
-We are seeing employers in more competitive markets moving towards starting the process earlier to retain their foreign national employees - especially experienced employees who transferred over with a filed PERM and I-140.
+While USCIS or the Department of Labor do not have rules on when an employer should start the Green Card process, you as an employer, should consider starting after at least 12 months of satisfactory employment.
+We are seeing employers in more competitive markets moving towards starting the process earlier to retain their foreign national employees - especially experienced employees who transferred over with an already filed PERM and/or I-140.

 Why is it important to get to an approved I-140?

-Most work visas are issued for a maximum period of 6 years.
-To extend the validity beyond 6 years, the employer must get the employee to an approved I-140 status.
+Most work visas, particularly the H-1B, are issued for a maximum period of 6 years.
+To extend the validity beyond 6 years, the employer must get the employee to a stage in teh Green Card process where the employee has an approved I-140.

 Why is the wait time for Indian and Chinese nationals so long?

-For example, let's assume that the USCIS gives out 50K green cards per year to each country like Nepal and India.
-Now, if there are 30K Nepali citizens in the US eligible for these green cards, then all of them will get the green card that year.
-But if there are 80K Indian citizens eligible for the 50K green cards then the ones who are at the top of the queue would be assigned green cards and the rest 30K will have to wait for the next year.
-Thus, the wait times for Indian and Chinese nationals is significantly longer because there are more people eligible than there are green cards that can be given out.
+For example, let's assume that the USCIS gives out 50K Green Cards per year to each country like Nepal and India.
+Now, if there are 30K Nepali citizens in the US eligible for these Green Cards, then all of them will get the Green Card that year.
+But if there are 80K Indian citizens eligible for the 50K Green Cards then the ones who are at the top of the queue would be assigned Green Cards and the rest 30K will have to wait for the next year.
+Thus, the wait times for Indian and Chinese nationals is significantly longer because there are more people eligible for Green Cards than there are available Green Cards that can be given out.

 What is the timeline for the Green Card process?

 1.5 -2 years to get to I-140 approval

 5-25 years for Indian and Chinese nationals to get a green card

 1-2 years for all other foreign nationals to get a green card